dpobel/damien.pobel.fr/damien.pobel.fr/src/post/github-api-from-travisci.md

 in a *secured* way (at least it's not displayed in the build log).
 I use the second option and the environment variable is called  `GITHUB_TOKEN`.

-With that in place, we can now call the Github API.
+With that in place, we can now call the GitHub API.
 If you look at [the API documentation for pull requests](https://developer.github.com/v3/pulls/), you won't find any resource to post a comment, but there's [one to comment an issue](https://developer.github.com/v3/issues/comments/#create-a-comment) which